mapbiomas/brazil-atlantic-forest/lulc_10m_sentinel/collection_03/README.md

 [Link to ATBD](https://brasil.mapbiomas.org/wp-content/uploads/sites/4/2026/05/ATBD_Col3_10m_Atlantica_Forest_v1.pdf)

 # How to use
 First, you need to copy these scripts (including those in p04 folder) to your Google Earth Engine (GEE) account.
+If any input is missing is because we used the ready-to-use from the previous collection.

 # Pre-processing